 Punk in Poland of the 1980s

-In Poland of the 1980s punk rock involved tough and aggressive music
+In Poland of the 1980s punk rock involved the tough and aggressive music

-as well as ideology that were banned.
-Regardless of communist
+as well as the ideology that were banned.
+Regardless of a communist

-state hostility Polish punk has survived and is still popular
+state hostility, the Polish punk has survived and is still popular

 in some social circles.

-Provocation and rebellion were two values that might have been regarded
+Provocation and rebellion were two essential values that might have been regarded

-as a source of inspiration for Polish punk artists creation.
+as a source of inspiration for the Polish punk artists' creation.

-The text has been always important in Polish punk rock music.
+The song's text has been always important regarding the Polish punk rock music.

-The lyrics by Polish punk rock bands were against: conformity,
+The lyrics by Polish punk bands were against: conformity,

 mass production and consumption, stupidity, social inequality,

 communist system hypocrisy.
-Punk music in Poland made an opportunity
+Punk music in Poland gave an opportunity

 held by the communist Polish state in the1980s.
-Thus punk those
+Thus, the punk music those

-times was censored by the red authorities.
+times was censored by the red Polish authorities.
 Unlike other

 romantic, disco, italo disco, or even black metal, Polish punk rock

-was not allowed to participate in the market .
-One must know that communist
+was not allowed to participate in the market.
+One must know that the communist

 Poland in the 1980s was not entirely cut off from the Western culture's